Some background on the smallpox vaccine

 - People who work in labs that handle smallpox virus

-But in response to bioterrorism concerns, plans have been made to respond to a smallpox emergency.
+In response to bioterrorism concerns, plans have been made to respond to a smallpox emergency.
 Enough smallpox vaccine has been stockpiled to vaccinate every person in the United States.
 If a smallpox outbreak occurs, public health officials will say who should get vaccinated at that time.
+If there is a smallpox outbreak, vaccinations may need to be repeated every 3 to 10 years.

 Concerns about the vaccine

 The vaccine against smallpox uses a live virus called vaccinia.
-It is not the smallpox virus, and you cannot get smallpox from the vaccine.
-The vaccinia virus is a lot like the smallpox virus, but rarely causes illness.
+It’s not the smallpox virus, and you cannot get smallpox from the vaccine.
+The vaccinia virus rarely causes illness.
 The vaccine makes a person immune to the smallpox virus.

 When children got the smallpox vaccine as part of their routine childhood immunizations, only a few became ill from it.
 Most of the children who did get sick already had skin problems such as burns, impetigo, or eczema.
 The vaccinia virus would infect these breaks in the skin, which led to serious infections in some children that in rare cases caused death.